warmana/cloudant-docs-fork/source/includes/basics/_ccm.md

 As the CCM is made available on Cloudant clusters, you are able to create an account directly that specifies use of the CCM and your chosen plan tier.

-If you already have a Cloudant account on [Bluemix](https://console.ng.bluemix.net/registration/), that is an account created before CCM was made available, the account is not using the CCM tiered plans.
+If you already have a Cloudant account on [Bluemix](https://console.ng.bluemix.net/registration/) that was created before CCM was made available), the account is not using the CCM tiered plans.
 To create a Bluemix account with a CCM tiered plan, create a new account on Bluemix,